How to Buy Bitcoin 2025: Beginner Guide

 1. Binance - Best Overall

-Binance is the world's largest cryptocurrency exchange, offering:
+OKX is a leading cryptocurrency exchange, offering:

 • Lowest trading fees (0.1% or less)